UICIDEAS/IDEA_322/week_14/PROJECT_4.md

 We will be using the contents of the UIC Special Collections to create a proposal for a large-scale project, one you might engage in for a capstone project.

 You will create a poster and presentation that will follow this outline for a "Modified Charrette".
+This can be a physical poster or a Google Drive presentation.
+Follow the example below:

 ![charette_example](https://github.com/UICIDEAS/IDEA_322/assets/22691904/b2b31d63-352b-4eeb-95ba-80464e023c73)